Ephibbs/train-chimp/README.md

 ## Help build TrainChimp!

 I'm looking for contributors to help build TrainChimp!
-If you're interested in contributing, please reach out on [LinkedIn](https://www.linkedin.com/in/evan-phibbs/) or [X](https://x.com/builtbyevan).
+If you're interested in contributing, please reach out on [LinkedIn](https://www.linkedin.com/in/evan-phibbs/) or [X](https://x.com/builtbyevan) or just email me at evan.phibbs@gmail.com.